kryptokazz/FreeCallApp/README.md

 Tech Stack used

-React
+-React
-Javascript (May change to Typescript in the future) Vite
+-Javascript (May change to Typescript in the future) -Vite
-Bun (Node alterantive runtime)
+-Bun (Node alterantive runtime)
-Express
+-Express
-Postgreqsl
+-Postgreqsl